apperia-de/slogscope/README.md

 ### Default values

-By default, without any `slogscope.Handleroptions` set, the package will use the default ConfigFile (`./slogscope.yml`).
+By default, without any `slogscope.Handleroptions` set, the package will use the default config file (`./slogscope.yml`).
 ```go
 // These are the default options if no HandlerOptions are specified.
 defaultFilename := "slogscope.yml"